 With the adoption of the HITECH Act in 2010, lawmakers reinforced the call for digital patient information security and raised the penalty by 600 percent!
 Whereas the former maximum penalty was $250,000, the new maximum skyrocketed to an astounding $1.5 million – enough to shut down a small practice.
 Furthermore, a 2013 amendment to the HITECH Act further enhanced privacy protections and individual rights concerning personal health information and access to digital records.
 Federal law now allows for state-administered audits of individual and group practices.
 All state-administered HIPAA compliance audits are supposed to be performed at random.
 If your practice is chosen, and you are found to have even one violation of HIPAA rules, you and your business associates could face civil and criminal penalties.

-“Fines, as well as criminal penalties, can be imposed on the violating institution and
+“Fines, as well as criminal penalties, can be imposed on the violating institution and the individuals involved.”

 Instead of finding yourself on the defensive side of an audit, it is far more beneficial to adequately prepare to lower your risk of fines.
 Invest in HIPAA-Compliant Email from a Trusted Provider.
 Clearly, the liability of handling sensitive information over regular email accounts and email services that are not HIPAA compliant is significant and capable of destroying a small business.
 It may seem that the conglomeration of laws and regulations surrounding patient privacy is in no way conducive to incorporating email into your practice.
 However, it can be done.
 It’s just a matter of fully understanding the rules or working with a trusted web services provider who does.